codyburleson/aikb/docs/aikb-spec.md

 ### 6.4 Custom Templates

-Users and organizations MAY define custom entity types by:
+Users MAY define custom entity types by:

-1. Creating a template file in the Templates
+1. Creating a Template file for a given Entity Type
-2. Defining a JSON Schema for the entity type in `.aikb/schemas/`
+2. Defining a JSON Schema for the Entity Type in the Vault root under `/.aikb/schemas/`

 ---